kubevela/kubevela/docs/developers/app-init.md

 Environment: default, namespace: default

 ?
-Do you want to setup a domain for web service:
+What is the domain of your application service (optional):  example.com ?
+What is your email (optional, used to generate certification):
 ?
-Provide an email for production certification:
-?
-What would you like to name your application:  testapp ?
-Choose workload type for your service:  webservice
-?
-What would you name this webservice:  testsvc
-? specify app image crccheck/hello-world
+What would you like to name your application (required):  testapp ?
+Choose the workload type for your application (required, e.g., webservice):  webservice ?
+What would you like to name this webservice (required):  testsvc ? specify app image crccheck/hello-world
 ? specify port for container 8000

 ...
 ✅ Application Deployed Successfully!
   - Name: testsvc